digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Floppy disks use magnetism to encode binary data.
-* A flexible (hence the name "floppy") piece of plastic is coated in a magnetic substrate made up of microscopic particles.
+* A flexible piece of plastic is coated in a magnetic substrate made up of microscopic particles.
 * The computer hard disk:
-  * __Writes__ data by applying an electromagnetic field to specific areas of the plastic, aligning the particles to represent binary states: "up" = 1 and "down" = 0
+  * __Writes__ data by applying an electromagnetic field to particles.
+"Up" = 1 and "Down" = 0
-  * __Reads__ data using a sensitive electromagnetic head that detects the arrangement of particles and translates it into binary information.
+  * __Reads__ data using a sensitive electromagnetic head that detects particle arrangements and translates into binary information.

 ---